-You don’t have to be an expert on sports to pitch to Only A Game, but you should be an experienced narrative-style radio reporter with excellent writing and technical skills and a conversational delivery style.
+You don’t need to be a sports fan to pitch to Only A Game, but you should be an experienced narrative-style radio reporter with excellent writing and technical skills and a conversational delivery style.

-We're looking for great storytelling set in sports, with the emphasis on story.
+We use sports as a lens to tell stories about the world we all live in.
+Our features are plot-driven.
 We are not looking for game reports or team profiles.
-If it's the kind of thing you're likely to hear about on traditional sports talk radio, it's probably not going to work for Only A Game.
+If it’s the kind of thing you’re likely to hear about on a traditional sports program, it’s not going to work for Only A Game.

-- Plot-driven features that follow a person, event, social issue, or sport through time.
-There should be strong characters, surprises, challenges, a turning point (or points) and some sort of resolution.
-Telling us who walked away with the trophy isn't enough.
+Only A Game stories should feature complex characters, surprises, challenges, a turning point (or points) and some sort of resolution.
+It’s not about who went home with the trophy.
 We need to know what our characters learned or what greater truth they uncovered.

 Many of our listeners don't consider themselves to be sports fans.
 Ideally, all stories should lead to an idea or insight that resonates beyond the world of sports.